FRBNY-DSGE/DSGE.jl/docs/src/forecast.md

 ## Procedure

-In the forecast step, we compute smoothed histories, forecast, and compute shock decompositions for states, observables, shocks, and so-called pseudo-observables.
-(Like observables, pseudo-observables are linear combinations of the states, but we may not necessarily have historical data for them.
-The canonical example is the output gap, the difference between GDP and potential output.)
-The main function used in the forecast step is `forecast_one`.
+In the forecast step, we compute smoothed histories, forecast, and compute shock decompositions for states, observables, shocks, and pseudo-observables.
+To run a forecast on one combination of input parameter type (e.g. modal parameters or full-distribution) and conditional type, call `forecast_one`.
+To run several combinations, use `forecast_all`, which iterates through all combinations, calling `forecast_one` on each.

 **Main Steps:**